 The construction of phase 1 of the Complexe Jules-Dallaire for a leasable area of 396,000 square feet has been completed and the fitting out of the rental space is on the track.
 The office space tenants continue to gradually move in.
 The construction cost is estimated at approximately \$77 million.
-The capitalization rate is expected to reach 9.2% and the leasing rate of 78% is in line with our objectives.
+The capitalization rate is expected to reach 9.2% and the lease rate of 82% is in line with our objectives.

-The "Quartier Laval" megacentre on Le Corbusier Boulevard in Laval, acquired by the REIT in December 2009, is expanding with the construction of a 12,000 square foot retail building at a cost of \$4.1 million.
-This building is fully leased to two clients of Cominar which will move in during the spring of 2011.
+The "Quartier Laval" megacentre on Le Corbusier Boulevard in Laval, acquired by the REIT in December 2009, has expanded with the construction of a 12,000 square foot retail building at a cost of \$4.1 million.
+This building is fully leased to two clients of Cominar of which one of them is already occupying its rental space.

-The following table provides detailed information about these ongoing development projects as at March 31, 2011:
+The following table provides detailed information about this ongoing development project as at June 30, 2011:

-Developments City Activity Completion Leasable Investment Capitalization Lease segment (1) date area (sq. ft.) (\$) rate (%) rate (%) Complexe Jules-Dallaire Québec O, R Q4-2011 (2) 396,000 77,000 9.2 78 Quartier Laval / Expansion Laval R Q2-2011 12,000 4,100 8.9 100 Total 408,000 81,100 9.2
+Development City Activity Completion Leasable Investment Capitalization Lease segment (1) date area (sq. ft.) (\$) rate (%) rate (%) Complexe Jules-Dallaire Québec O, R Q4-2011 (2) 396,000 77,000 9.2 82